UWSEDS/uwseds.github.io/software.md

 - git clone https://github.com/UWSEDS/LectureNotes.git

+## Python
+We recommend that you use Python 3.5.
+Earlier versions of Python 3 work as well.
+There are some differences between Python 2.7 (and earlier releases of Python 2) and Python 3.

 ## Conda
 Conda is a system for installing and otherwise managing python packages.
 We recommend students use miniconda.